HannesParth/GD-Event-Queue/README.md

 And voila!
 Any skippable events that come after calling `EventQueue.skip()` will be skipped over.

 Okay, now how do you stop skipping..
-Easy! skipping will be disabled on reaching an unskippable event *or* on reaching another `EVENT_canSkip` event which disables skipping (has false instead of true on init).
+Easy! skipping will be disabled on reaching an unskippable event *or* on reaching another `EVENT_canSkip` event which disables skipping (has false instead of true on init).\

+> [!NOTE]
+> Skipping is also automatically disabled after a queue is emptied/finished.

 ## Special Thanks